 The NCWIT Pioneer in Tech Award recognizes technical women whose lifetime contributions have significantly impacted the landscape of technological innovation, amplifying the importance of capitalizing on the diverse perspectives that girls and women can bring to the table.
 Pioneer in Tech Award recipients also serve as role models whose legacies continue to inspire generations of young women to pursue computing and make history in their own right.

-Congratulations to Gladys West—the 2021 recipient of the NCWIT Pioneer in Tech Award!
+Congratulations to Dr. Erna Schneider Hoover—the 2023 recipient of the NCWIT Pioneer in Tech Award!

 Past Pioneer in Tech Award Winners

 NCWIT is excited to announce Dr. Erna Schneider Hoover as the 2023 Pioneer Award recipient for her role in revolutionizing the modern telephone system.
 Dr. Hoover

 Frances “Poppy” Northcutt’s career includes groundbreaking achievements as an engineer, as a women’s rights advocate, and as an attorney.
 Born in Many, Louisiana, and raised